Upload Button Icon Add office photos

 There are two types of que...

-• Create an array ans.
+• Create an empty array to store the elements.

 Interview Preparation Tips